Minister: Ukraine needs assurances to resume grain exports

 “The only goal that we pursue in this war is our survival.
 When you are fighting for your survival, you have no choice.
 You have to fight,“ Kuleba said.

 Ukraine's top diplomat credited U.N.
 Secretary-General Antonio Guterres and the Turkish government for facilitating Wednesday's talks on grain shipments.
-A Turkish delegation and U.N. representatives were scheduled to join the discussion between Russian and Ukrainian military officials.
+A Turkish delegation and U.N. representatives joined the discussion between Russian and Ukrainian military officials.

 With shipments stalled because of the war is endangering food supplies in many developing nations and could worsen hunger for up to 181 million people, according to the U.N.
 Food and Agriculture Organization.
 Kuleba said he was hopeful the talks in Istanbul would yield a deal on creating safe shipping corridors.

-Ukraine's future, as well as his own, is still uncertain, the 41-year-old minister said.
+Ukraine's future, as well as his own, is still uncertain, the minister said.

 “There were numerous wars between the Ukraine and Russia in the last 300 years.
 But all of the leaders of these efforts, on the Ukrainian side, in the end, they were either killed, or they wrote their memoirs in exile," Kuleba said.
 "So my personal ambition is to write my memoirs in Ukraine.
 And it will be a memoir of victory and a memoir of a person who belonged to the generation that changed history.”